Let me guess…

 Give your mind time to wander.
 Get distracted.
 Embrace serendipity.

 Don’t read only blogs about your topic.
 Don’t just follow industry peers on Twitter.
-Don’t just read the latest books of thought leaders in your niche.
+And don’t just read the latest books of thought leaders in your niche.

 Go to a random movie.
 Watch a random channel on TV.
 Go to a museum.
+Visit New York.
 Surprise yourself.
-Find unexpected metaphors.
+Find unexpected metaphor examples.

-The creative process is unpredictable, mysterious, and serendipitous (Malcolm Gladwell).
+The creative writing process is unpredictable, mysterious, and serendipitous.
 Fuel your creativity by reading outside your niche.

 Routine habits can be good for creativity and reducing writer’s block.
 But what if your writing practice gets associated with lack of inspiration, procrastination, and despair?

 Leaving your desk is a proven cure for creative blocks.
-If you can, take a break and go travelling.
+If you can, take a break and go traveling.
 If you can’t travel, just drag yourself away from your desk.

-Go to a park.
-Try your local Starbucks or go to the library.
+Go to the park.
+Try your local coffee shop or go to the library.
 Go somewhere that’s not associated with work.

 Look through the table of contents of each book to find blog post ideas.
 Write them down in your notepad.